zckymc/airbyte/docs/integrations/sources/close-com.md

 ## Setup guide

-### Step 1: Set up Close.com API Key
+### Step 1: Set up your Close.com API Key
 1. [Log in to your Close.com](https://www.close.com) account.
 2. At the bottom of the left navbar, select **Settings**.
 3. In the left menu, select **Developer**.
 4. At the top of the page, click **+ New API Key**.

 :::caution
-For security purposes, the API Key will only be displayed once.
+For security purposes, the API Key will only be displayed once upon creation.
 Be sure to copy and store the key in a secure location.
 :::

 For further reading on creating and maintaining Close.com API keys, refer to the